 Sweet Thoughts As Summer Wanes

-If you’d like to give a try, too, check Burpee’s, Stokes or any of the plethora of fruit/vegetable/seed catalogues readily available.
+If you’d like to give a try, too, check Burpee’s, Stokes or any of the plethora of fruit/vegetable/seed catalogs readily available.
 Remember to pick a species that grows favorably in your zone or climate, be it Bluecrop, Blueray, Bluetta or other.
-Although most are self fertile, planting two varieties will produce larger berries and bigger crops.
+Although most are self-fertile, planting two varieties will produce larger berries and bigger crops.
 After 4-5 years, a bush will produce about 5 pounds of fruit.
 Older bushes produce considerably more.
 Blueberries like a sunny location, cool moist climate, and high acid soil (pH 5.0).

 When buying blueberries, avoid overripe berries, which are easy to discover by their mushiness or shriveled appearance.
 Look for firm plump berries.
 Size doesn’t matter.
 The best berries are those that taste best.
 If possible, sample a few before purchasing.
 Once you get them home, pick through and remove leaves and stems.
 The nutritional reward form 1 cup of blueberries is 81 calories, 20 carb grams, 2 grams fiber, 1 gram protein, and vitamin C.

-Melons are generally divided into two classes, muskmelons and watermelons.
-We know the vine dwelling muskmelons by their more familiar names, cantaloupe, casaba, honeydew, cranshaw and Persian, although an almost endless variety of these fleshy melons flourish throughout the world.
+Melons are generally divided into two classes, muskmelons, and watermelons.
+We know the vine dwelling muskmelons by their more familiar names, cantaloupe, casaba, honeydew, Cranshaw and Persian, although an almost endless variety of these fleshy melons flourish throughout the world.
 They are often crossbred, and in fact, crossbreed themselves with no trouble.

 The most popular melon is cantaloupe.
 Where did this favorable species come from?
 And where did it ever get its melodic name?
 Seems it was first developed in the 17th century in a small village near Rome, Italy, on the grounds of a castle named Cantalupo.
 The cantaloupe we eat today has a creamy orange flesh, and a distinctive musky fragrance and taste.
-Besides being rich in vitamins A, C and potassium, cantaloupe contains more beta-caratene than any other melon.
-One half of a small melon give us 93 calories, 22 carb grams, 1.5 grams protein, and about 8 grams fiber.
+Besides being rich in vitamins A, C, and potassium, cantaloupe contains more beta-carotene than any other melon.
+One half of a small melon gives us 93 calories, 22 carb grams, 1.5 grams protein, and about 8 grams fiber.

 The question always comes up of how to pick a good one.
 There are a few simple clues to look for when picking the perfect melon, without having to forage through the hundreds stacked up in bins at the market.
 Cantaloupes should be slightly golden, not green.
 Stay away from bruised, cracked or spotted melons.
-Honeydews, the sweetest tasting of all melons, (nutritional values of 49 calories, 11.5 carb grams, 1.2 protein grams, and .9 grams fiber in a 7 x 2 inch slice) should have a yellow, rather than green tint.
+Honeydews, the sweetest tasting of all melons, (nutritional values of 49 calories, 11.5 carb grams, 1.2 protein grams, and .9 grams fiber in a 7 x 2-inch slice) should have a yellow, rather than green tint.
 All melons should have a slightly soft indentation at the stem end, where a flowery fragrance exudes.

 Although these tips will give you a little edge on picking a ripe one, truth is a melon is perfectly ripe when it naturally slips off its vine.
-Even though the muskmelon family is most popular, crisp juicy red watermelons are the most loved.
+Even though the muskmelon family is the most popular, crisp juicy red watermelons are the most loved ones.
 Hard to believe, but there are more than 50 varieties of watermelon, weighing from 5 to 50 pounds.
-On the average, a watermelon is 92% water and 8% sugar.
+On average, watermelon is 92% water and 8% sugar.
 Look for a watermelon that is neither too shiny nor too dull.
-The ground side should have a yellow, rather that green or white hue.
+The ground side should have a yellow, rather than green or white hue.
 If you are buying a cut piece, the darker the seeds, the sweeter the melon.
 Watermelon is best when served icy cold.
 In a 6 x 1.5 inch slice, you’ll find 156 calories, 38 carb grams, 3 grams protein, and 1.8 grams fiber.

 There are some great and easy recipes over at Recipe Central for you to enjoy, using these seasonal fruits.
-Because the perimeters of the “diabetic diet” have expanded and grown more liberating, a common deception is to inject or bolus a little extra Humalog to cover that chocolate brownie or slice of lemon cream pie.
+Because the perimeters of the “diabetic diet” have expanded and grown more liberating, a common deception is to inject or bolus a little extra Humalog to cover that chocolate brownie or a slice of lemon cream pie.
 But, it is so important to remember how transient these flights of empty sugar indulgence really are in the overall picture of sound nutrition, whereas taking fruits such as berries and melon offer both a kick for the sweet tooth and powerful nutrients for energy and fitness.